faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 > With complete academic honesty, B. H. Roberts, one of the leading scholars of the Church, listed some possible parallels[16] between the two books,

-It is interesting that Callister points out Roberts' "complete academic honesty" when the book containing these parallels, [Studies of the Book of Mormon](https://en.wikipedia.org/wiki/Studies_of_the_Book_of_Mormon), was commissioned by the First Presidency for internal consumption.
+It is interesting that Callister points out Roberts' "complete academic honesty" when the book containing these parallels, [Studies of the Book of Mormon](https://en.wikipedia.org/wiki/Studies_of_the_Book_of_Mormon), was commissioned by the First Presidency for internal consumption only.
 Were complete academic honesty a prime consideration for LDS leaders in general, then perhaps the LDS Church would have not waited for over 60 years to publish Roberts' work, and when they released it they would have also made his work easily accessible.
 As it stands, his [Studies of the Book of Mormon](http://www.signaturebooks.com/product/studies-of-the-book-of-mormon/) is only available in a publication by Signature Books (a clearinghouse known for its critical stance).
 Why prevent Latter-day Saints from accessing his academically honest work for so long, and why make his research so difficult for the average LDS reader to happen upon?

 > but he then reached this conclusion: “I am taking the position that our faith is not only unshaken but unshakable in the Book of Mormon, and therefore we can look without fear upon all that can be said against it.”[17]
 Shortly before his death, Roberts ­further declared, “Ethan Smith played no part in the formation of the Book of Mormon.”[18]

 The fact that Roberts' testimony must be defended is, perhaps, worth commenting on.
-This historical record is clear that at least on some level Roberts struggled with the implications of his studies into potential criticism of the Book of Mormon (see Brigham Madsen's work [here](http://www.dialoguejournal.com/wp-content/uploads/sbi/articles/Dialogue_V30N03_97.pdf) and [here](http://www.dialoguejournal.com/wp-content/uploads/sbi/articles/Dialogue_V26N03_87.pdf)).
-Roberts' studies were performed in the 1920s and only scratch the surface of the total scholarship available today which far more convincingly situates the Book of Mormon in the context of the early 1800s American milieu (see XXXXXXXXXXXXXXX).
-If Roberts testimony was shaken then (even if only for a time), how much more devastating to belief in a historical BoM would unbiased investigation result in today?
-Regardless, Callister and I both agree that a person should handle the primary evidence themselves in order to help them ascertain the potential authenticity of the BoM.
+The historical record is clear that at least on some level Roberts struggled with the implications of his studies into potential criticism of the Book of Mormon (see Brigham Madsen's work [here](http://www.dialoguejournal.com/wp-content/uploads/sbi/articles/Dialogue_V30N03_97.pdf) and [here](http://www.dialoguejournal.com/wp-content/uploads/sbi/articles/Dialogue_V26N03_87.pdf)).
+Roberts' studies were performed in the 1920s and only scratch the surface of the total scholarship available today which far more convincingly argues for the modern origin theory (see XXXXXXXXXXXXXXX).
+If Roberts testimony was shaken then (even if only for a time), how much more devastating to belief in the ancient model would unbiased investigation result in today?
+In any event, Callister and I both agree that a person should handle the primary evidence themselves in order to help them ascertain the potential authenticity of the BoM.

 > I too have read View of the Hebrews and the Book of Mormon.
 Suffice it to say, these two books have totally different objectives and writing styles.
 For example, the Book of Mormon’s principal focus is to testify of Jesus Christ and His doctrine.
 Accordingly, the historical setting is not the focus, but it is rather the background music that gives context and emphasis to the doctrine.
 The principal focus, however, for View of the Hebrews is to historically connect the Native Americans to the ancient Hebrews.
 In addition, View of the Hebrews is a series of independent quotes and purported evidences to prove its theory.
 On the other hand, the Book of Mormon is a cohesive narrative—a story of families and prophets who struggled to live God’s word.
 The purpose and style of these two books is most disparate.[19]